 For Croft, what exists in the grammar of particular languages is sets of constructions related in a taxonomic web rather than lexical categories per se.
 Parts of speech that approximate traditional categories exist only as crosslinguistic typological markedness tendencies.
 That is, when the semantic class of an item aligns with its pragmatic function (reference, predication, modification, etc.), that form will be unmarked.
 However, when an item is used in a non-prototypical manner, such as when an entity-denoting concept is used for predication, that use is structurally and/or behaviorally marked (Croft 2002:87–99).
 This theory of typological markedness is what “allows us to construct generalizations about categories across constructions” which otherwise do not share the same properties and members (Croft 2001:92).
 The typologically unmarked combinations of an object being used for reference, a property for modification, and an action for predication form the prototypal core of the categories noun, adjective, and verb respectively (Croft 2001:89).

 This dissertation utilizes Croft’s typological markedness approach in exploring lexical flexibility.
-While the typological tendency is for non-prototypical uses of a lexeme to be structurally or behaviorally marked, lexical flexibility can be viewed instances where non-prototypical uses of a lexeme are not marked in such a way.
+While the typological tendency is for non-prototypical uses of a lexeme to be structurally or behaviorally marked, lexical flexibility can be viewed ? instances where non-prototypical uses of a lexeme are not marked in such a way.
 These cases do not however violate Croft’s markedness tendencies, since the markedness principles are implicational in nature.
 That is, non-prototypical uses of a lexeme are at least as marked as prototypical ones; this does not preclude the possibility of both uses being equally marked, as in the case of conversion.

-One final issue in research on lexical categories is whether they should be thought of as language-specific, and potentially incommensurable and uncomparable across languages, or as instantiations of crosslinguistically valid categories.
-This issue is hotly debated in the literature, and Croft’s universal-typological approach is just one among many (Croft 2000; Pustet 2000; Croft 2005; Haspelmath 2007; Ramat 2009; Haspelmath 2010; Chung 2012; Croft & van Lier 2012; Haspelmath 2014; Beck 2016; Croft 2016; Rijkhoff 2016; Baker & Croft 2017).
+One final issue in research on lexical categories is whether they should be thought of as language-specific, and potentially incommensurable and uncomparable across languages, or as instantiations of crosslinguistically valid categories. good This issue is hotly debated in the literature, and Croft’s universal-typological approach is just one among many (Croft 2000; Pustet 2000; Croft 2005; Haspelmath 2007; Ramat 2009; Haspelmath 2010; Chung 2012; Croft & van Lier 2012; Haspelmath 2014; Beck 2016; Croft 2016; Rijkhoff 2016; Baker & Croft 2017).
 I do not aim to speak towards this debate in this dissertation.
 My focus instead is on comparing the ability of lexemes to appear in multiple pragmatic functions with no overt coding, across languages.
 I make no claims as to whether the constructions that these lexemes appear in constitute language-specific or universal categories.

 Approaches to Lexical Flexibility